For help with any pack goat questions the best resource is

 2.)
 I use the weight chart to measure my goats.
 I have found it to be very accurate to within a few pounds.

-The book as a whole is great and well written, good reference for the beginner to the seasoned rancher.
+The book as a whole is great and well written, a good reference for the beginner to the seasoned rancher.

 Storey's Working Animals, Livestock Guardians, using Dogs, Donkeys and Llamas to protect your Herd. by Janet Vorwald Dohner.

-If you are considering which guardian will work for your operation this is a must have.
+If you are considering which guardian will work for your operation this is a must-have.
 Compilation of ranchers that use each method and what works and doesn't work for them.
 We found this very helpful in looking at our operation and deciding what would work for us.
 Well written, thoughtful and informative.